Ismino/pastaitaliano/README.md

 * To make it easy for the costumers to find contact info and location info.
 * To make it easy for the costumers to see the menu.

-### Client Goals

-* To be able to view the reservation system both from phones and bigger screens.
-* To make it easy for costumers to book and edit/delete a table in the resturant.
-* To make it easy for the costumers to find contact info and location info.
-* To make it easy for the costumers to see the menu.

 ### First Time Visitor Goals

 * Want to book a table.